hayliepedersen/portfolio/README.md

 ## **Supported Browsers**

-This project is optimized for the following browsers:
+Optimized for the following browsers:

 - Chrome
 - Firefox